How-to-vote card: South Australia

 In South Australia, a combined HTV card is displayed in the polling booths and early voting centres.
 Apart from saving paper, these combined HTVs are helpful for candidates who do not have the resources in manpower or funding to man every booth.

 A how-to-vote card lodged with the Electoral Commission of South Australia for display in polling booths and early voting centres.
 These HTV cards are edited for size and do not display images or icons.

 Victoria

 In Victoria, HTV cards must be authorised by the Victorian Electoral Commission and meet certain regulations before they can be handed out on election day.
 Once the HTV card has been approved it can be handed out by the VEC employees in mobile hospital units and other non-regular booths.
+These cards are also archived by the VEC on their website.